 We recognise our moral and statutory responsibility to safeguard and promote the welfare of all students/pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We are alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support and protection.
-In light of Covid-19, with its ramifications on schools, young people and the wider community, it is more important than ever for us to maintain a culture of vigilance and be committed to safeguarding.
+Within Hadrian Learning Trust pupils/students are taught about safeguarding, including online, through various teaching and learning opportunities and the school is fully committed to this as part of the delivery of a broad and balanced curriculum.

-The procedures contained in this policy apply to all staff, volunteers, visitors and Trustees and are consistent with those of the Local Safeguarding Children Board i.e. Northumberland Strategic Safeguarding Partnership (NSSP).
+The procedures contained in this policy apply to all staff, volunteers, visitors and Trustees and are consistent with those of the Local Safeguarding Children Board i.e. Northumberland Children's and Adults' Strategic Safeguarding

+Partnership (NCASP).